 - Greater separation of public and private spaces; More privacy for upper floor bedrooms, which is especially valued by parents and older children.

 Available Home Floor Plans In Our Online Shop

-DPRO.design Arch & Eng offers a great selection of bungalow/ single story, two story and multi-story floor plans.
+DPRO.design Arch & Eng offers a great selection of bungalow/ single-story, two-story and multi-story floor plans.
 Many of our floor plans are adapted to the 50×100 and 100×100 plot size standards.
-View our bungalow/single story homes floor plans.
-If you are more interested in storied home/two story home floor plans, please visit the storied home plans page.
+View our bungalow/single-story home floor plans.
+If you are more interested in storied home/two-story home floor plans, please visit the storied home plans page.

 2 thoughts on “Bungalow vs a Two-Story Home: Which Is Better to Own?”